The Who, What, Where, When and Sometimes, Why.

 How is a local breast cancer recurrence or metastasis found?

-Breast cancer that recurs at the original site is called a local recurrence.
-A local recurrence is usually found on a mammogram, during a physical exam by a health care provider or when you notice a change in or around the breast or underarm.
+A local recurrence is the return of cancer to the breast, chest wall or nearby lymph nodes after treatment.
+A local recurrence is usually found on a mammogram, during a physical exam by a health care provider, or when you notice a change in or around the breast or underarm.

 Breast cancer that returns and spreads to other parts of the body is called a distant recurrence (metastasis).
 This is metastatic breast cancer and may also be called stage IV or advanced breast cancer.